Consumer Cellular vs. Verizon

 If you shop a lot at Walmart, you can also fold a Walmart+ membership into the Unlimited Welcome plan for $10 more per month.

-Verizon’s prepaid plans also offer reliable speed without having to pay for unused data.
+Verizon’s prepaid plans also offer reliable speed without paying for unused data.
 Verizon recommends plans with 5 GB or 10 GB of data for people who stream music, upload photos on social media, and browse the internet.
 Those who stream videos and are always online might need more data than that.3

 Perks

-Verizon offers discounts to certain groups, including first responders, members of the military, nurses, and teachers.
-To get a discount, you’ll need to have two to three phone lines on 5G unlimited plans.
+Verizon offers discounts to certain groups, including first responders, military members, nurses, and teachers.
+You’ll need two to three phone lines on 5G unlimited plans to get a discount.

 Verizon offers partner deals for additional add-ons, such as the Disney bundle, Netflix, Max, Apple One, and Walmart+ membership.
 For instance, our plan included a free Apple Music subscription.
 We could also score discounts on a variety of products and events, such as concerts, which is a huge plus!
 These are subject to change, so check with Verizon about availability and costs when you sign up.
-We found that Verizon perks are entertainment focused, while Consumer Cellular’s perks are more tailored to seniors.
+We found that Verizon's perks are entertainment-focused, while Consumer Cellular’s perks are more tailored to seniors.

 Verizon offers discounts and extras for Verizon customers.